Predicting Multiwavelength Emission Associated with X-Ray Flares and Extended Emission of Gamma-Ray Bursts: Conclusion

 \section{Conclusion}

 We calculate the multi-wavelength flux associated with XFs and EEs over a broad range $r_{\rm diss}$ and $\Gamma$ in Table \ref{tab:param_a2f}, using the parameters listed in Table \ref{tab:param}.
-The spectra shown in Figure \ref{fig:spectra} suggest the possible simultaneous detection of UV, X-ray, and VHE gamma-ray emission 100–1000 s after the prompt emission of GRBs, associated with XFs or EEs.
+The spectra shown in Figure \ref{fig:spectra} suggest the possible simultaneous detection of UV, X-ray, and VHE gamma-ray emission 100-1000 s after the prompt emission of GRBs, associated with XFs or EEs.
 In particular, the VHE gamma-rays are expected to be observed once a $\sim 3$ years by CTAO, assuming the 10\% of its duty cycle and considering that $\sim$30 \% of GRBs have flares.
 Additionally, Figure \ref{fig:r-Gamma} indicates where in the $r_{\rm diss}$-$\Gamma$ plane the UV to VHE gamma rays can be detected by Swift/UVOT and CTAO.
-According to the Figure \ref{fig:r-Gamma}, the detection of UV suggests $r_{\rm diss}>10^{13}$ cm, while the VHE gamma-ray detection does $\Gamma>100$.
+According to the Figure \ref{fig:r-Gamma}, the detection of UV suggests $r_{\rm diss}>10^{13}$ cm, while the VHE gamma-ray detection does $\Gamma>100$ for our fiducial parameter sets.
+Note that high value of magnetic field, $\xi_B$, and power-low slope, $p$, reduce the parameter range over which VHE gamma rays can be detected, as discussed in the Appendix.
 The actual detection and non-detection rates of multi-wavelength emission are important for constraining the uncertain yet essential parameters $r_{\rm diss}$ and $\Gamma$, which are key to understanding the physics of relativistic jets.
 Future surveys of flares by Swift, SVOM, and CTAO may reveal these values.

+The parameters $\xi_B$, $p$, and $p_{\rm e,min}$ used in the main text are uncertain from both theoretical and observational perspectives.
+To address their dependence on these parameters, Appendixes \ref{app:magjet}, \ref{app:p25}, and \ref{app:pmin20} discuss cases with different values of these parameters.